ncatlab/nlab-content/pages/331.md

 * [[Bart Jacobs]] (1999), _Categorical Logic and Type Theory_, Elsevier.

-Historically, 'logic' was understood in a broader sense:
+Historically, in some philsoophical circles 'logic' was understood in a broader sense:

 * [[Hegel]], _Wissenschaft der Logik_ ( _[[Science of Logic]]_ )